freeswitch/mod_mosquitto/README.md

 # mod_mosquitto

-mod_mosquitto is an interface to an MQTT broker using the Eclipse Mosquitto project C client library.
+mod_mosquitto is a FreeSWITCH interface to an MQTT broker using the Eclipse Mosquitto project C client library.
 MQTT is a lightweight protocol to send or receive messages using a publish/subscribe (pub/sub) design pattern.
 Eclipse Mosquitto is an open source message broker that implements the MQTT protocol.

 mod_mosquitto is able to publish and/or subscribe to one or more MQTT message brokers.
 A FreeSWITCH `bgapi` or `originate` command may be executed if a properly formatted message is received.